nvs/map/README.md

 This collection requires either [Lua](https://www.lua.org) 5.1, 5.2, 5.3, or
 [LuaJIT](https://luajit.org) 2.0.

+To use the `optimize` command, a valid [Wurst](https://wurstlang.org/) installation is required.
+By extension, this also means Java.

 Additionally, a valid Warcraft 3 installation is necessary.
 This allows proper access to the Warcraft 3 MPQ files (which are not included).
 You may want to verify that the registry key `HKEY_CURRENT_USER\Software\Blizzard